15 Days (TV series)

 15 Days is a four-part British television miniseries starring David Caves, Catherine Tyldesley, Frances Grey and Bruce Herbelin-Earle.
 It was broadcast on Channel 5 on four consecutive nights from 13 May to 16 May 2019.
-The series revolves around a young man who is murdered by his own family; it then rewinds fifteen days to figure out why he was killed.
+The series revolves around a young man who is murdered in the first episode; it then rewinds fifteen days to figure out who killed him, and why.
+The series is an English version of the Welsh original :cy:35 Diwrnod (35 Days), written by :cy:Siwan Jones.